+Further, Abacus also has a number of ventures that own land sites, across the Metropolitan Sydney area, undergoing residential rezoning.
 The timeframe to work through the rezoning of non-residential zoned land is uncertain and complex.
 This is the reason it is possible to derive higher risk adjusted returns through projects of this type.
-Timeframes can be disrupted through unpredictable changes in local council and state governments.
-This includes the ongoing NSW council amalgamation program and subsequent court actions which continue to created headwinds for developers seeking development approvals.
-Administrators placed into councils affected by amalgamations have caused a back log of approvals while mergers are implemented.
-This has caused delays to a number of rezoning applications and has created increased uncertainty to delivery and realisation timings.
+Timeframes can be disrupted through unpredictable changes in local council and state governments and can affect Abacus' ability to correctly forecast when projects will be realised.